Understanding Child Support in Minnesota

 How Is Child Support Calculated in Minnesota?

-In Minnesota a standardized formula is used to calculate the Presumptive Child Support Obligation, which can be accessed via the Minnesota Child Support Guidelines Calculator.
-Sometimes the calculation may not be entirely appropriate.
-There are instances where parents may wish to incorporate a different method for determining child support.
-It is up to the parents to demonstrate the amount determined comports with the spirit of Minnesota Law - that child support is the right of the child - not the parents and cannot be waived.
+In Minnesota a standardized formula is used to calculate child support, which can be accessed via the Minnesota Child Support Guidelines Calculator.
+Sometimes parents deviate from the calculation.
+For instance, both parents may forgo child support.
+However, the spirit of Minnesota Law dictates that child support is the right of the child - not the parents and cannot be waived.

-Gross income generally includes periodic payments from sources such as the following noting there are other sources for consideration:
+Gross income generally includes periodic payments from sources such as:

 Parenting Time and Child Support

-In Minnesota, the parenting time schedule may affect the amount of child support owed.
-Generally, the number of overnights spent with each parent is factored into the calculation for child support.
+In Minnesota, parenting time schedules may affect amounts owed.
+The number of overnights spent with each parent is factored into the calculation for child support.
 Generally, in circumstances where one parent has more parenting time than the other (known as the custodial parent), the non-custodial parent may owe more in child support than the custodial parent.
 When this happens, the non-custodial parent’s total obligation support may be offset by the custodial parent’s obligation to provide child support.

 A parent can request modification of child support if there has been a “substantial change in circumstances,” such as generally: